 You get brands like MTR & Haldiram for these.
-Most rural homestays make these fresh and sell.
+Most rural homestays make these fresh and sell them.
 Check with your host for recommendations as the type varies with each region.

 While pappads are something you need to fry or roast, namkeens are ready-to-eat snacks.
 Bikaner and Ahmedabad is India’s Namkeen capital in my point of view.
 When in Chikmagalur and Kerala, don’t forget to try Banana chips.